-- 1. If you have requested your proxy materials be mailed to you, you may submit another properly completed proxy card with a later date; - You may send a timely written notice that you are revoking your proxy to the Company's legal counsel, Burns Figa & Will PC, Attn: Victoria Bantz, 6400 S. Fiddlers Green Circle, Suite 1000, Greenwood Village, CO 80111; - 3.
+- 1. If you have requested your proxy materials be mailed to you, you may submit another properly completed proxy card with a later date; - You may send a timely written notice that you are revoking your proxy to the Company's Secretary c/o Burns, Figa & Will, P.C., Attn: Victoria Bantz, 6400 S. Fiddlers Green Circle, Suite 1000, Greenwood Village, CO 80111; - 3.
 You may change your vote using the online voting method, in which case your latest internet proxy submitted prior to the Annual Meeting will be counted; or - 4.
-You may attend the Annual Meeting and vote online.
-Simply attending the Annual Meeting will not, by itself, revoke your proxy.
+You may attend the virtual Annual Meeting and vote online.
+Simply attending the virtual Annual Meeting will not, by itself, revoke your proxy.